Best Practices for both locations of The Roxbury, Contemporary Catskill Lodging

 - We invested in custom-made hand sanitizing sanitation “stands” located all throughout interior and exterior areas of both properties.
 These stations will remain in place even post-pandemic.

-If you really read all of that, we are impressed.
-We love you, our guests.
-Without you, we’re nothing.
-Thank you, thank you, thank you for coming to see us.
+If you really read all of that, we are very very impressed.
+Thank you so very much for coming to see us.

 -Greg and Joe